KRISHNA-798/KRISHNA-798/README.md

 - 🌱 I’m currently learning JAVA language.
 - 💞️ I’m looking to collaborate on any small projects based on java as a part of it.
 - 📫 How to reach me - via MAIL:- 798saikrishna@gmail.com
+I desire to be hired as Data Scientist or Data Engineer.
 <!---
 KRISHNA-798/KRISHNA-798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.